pellared/otel-logs-talk/slides.md

 <!--

 Thank you all for listening.
-I hope you learned something useful today, or at least got a few laughs.
+I hope you learned something useful today.

 [click] Special credits to